Israel at a Glance

 A History Fraught with Strife

-The “Holy Land” of three world religions looks back on a long history of strife between different peoples and faiths, under various rulers and empires, from Roman antiquity to the British colonial mandate after World War One.
-For example, a history-savvy expat moving to Israel might not be surprised to learn that Jerusalem was destroyed twice and attacked over 50 times since its foundation.
+The “Holy Land” of three world religions looks back on a long history of strife between different peoples and faiths, under various rulers and empires, from Roman antiquity to the British colonial mandate after World War I. For example, a history-savvy expat moving to Israel might not be surprised to learn that Jerusalem was destroyed twice and attacked over 50 times since its foundation.

 The modern state of Israel has also been fraught with warfare and political controversies in the international arena.
 Military campaigns have been a part of life in Israel ever since the first Arab-Israeli War, or War of Independence, in 1948.
 However, if you move to Israel, you’ll soon notice that for most Israelis, daily life simply goes on, whether there is a crisis or not.